 All suppliers are required to submit KYC documents, including the counterparty's name, physical address, corporate registration, and license information, in accordance with our Supply Chain Due Diligence Implementation Manual and Store Operation Manual.
 In the case of individual clients, instead of a complete set of KYC documents, they are required to submit identification documents based on our manuals, and DD will be conducted based on that information.
-In addition, based on information collected from external sources such as Criminal Searches and the UN sanctions list, we evaluate the risk of precious metal raw materials and suppliers and determine whether or not to conduct transactions.
+In addition, based on information collected from external sources such as Criminal Searches and the UN Sanctions List, we evaluate the risk of precious metal raw materials and suppliers and determine whether or not to conduct transactions.

 We shall not accept any gold bullion if it originates or passes through conflict-affected and high-risk areas (CAHRAs) and if it is reasonably suspected that it has anything to do with money laundering, tax evasion, terrorist financing, antisocial behavior, or non-compliance with environmental and sustainability legal requirements.
-When purchasing gold bars from trading companies and refineries, the company purchases good delivery bars from suppliers approved by a compliance officer (senior management) with appropriate experience in accordance with the LBMA RGG.
+When purchasing gold bars from trading companies, the company purchases Good Delivery bars from trading companies approved by the Compliance Officer and senior management with appropriate experience, in accordance with the LBMA RGG.